 The official mascot of the Boilermakers is a replica of a Victorian-era locomotive.
-Conceived by a Purdue student in the 1930s to exemplify the engineering and agrarian heritage of Purdue, the first Special was provided by a group of alumni working in executive positions in the rail and automotive industries.
+Conceived by a Purdue student in the 1930s to exemplify the engineering and agrarian heritage of the university, the first Special was provided by a group of alumni working in executive positions in the rail and automotive industries.
 Boilermaker Special I made its debut on the first day of classes in 1940.
-Then-President Edward Elliott assigned an existing spirit group, the Reamer Club, to maintain and operate the Special.
+Then-president Edward Elliott assigned an existing spirit group, the Reamer Club, to maintain and operate the Special.

 Even though there have been five versions of the Special, elements of VII came from I, including the bell, light and whistle.
 The superstructure of VII is the same as that of V, albeit with a few modifications to fit the new chassis.
 Built to be roadworthy in each of its five incarnations, the Special appears at all games in Ross-Ade Stadium, travels to away football games and is a favorite at events ranging from parades to birthday parties.
-The Special made the trip to Pasadena, Calif., to accompany the Boilermakers to the 2001 Rose Bowl, although it was shipped the 2,100 miles to southern California - the only time it has been shipped and not driven to an event.
+The Special accompanied the Boilermakers to the 2001 Rose Bowl (Pasadena, California) and the 2017 Foster Farms Bowl (Santa Clara, California), although it was shipped - the only times it has not driven to an event.

 With its fresh updates, Boilermaker Special VII will serve Purdue as the official mascot of the Boilermakers well into the future.

-The Purdue Reamer Club is responsible for the care of the Boilermaker Special and X-tra Special.
-The Club was founded in 1923 and is dedicated to fostering the observance of school traditions, supporting all sporting events, and aiding in the development of proper school spirit.
-Visit purduereamerclub.org/ for more information.
+The Purdue Reamer Club is responsible for the care of the Boilermaker Special and Boilermaker Xtra Special.
+The Reamer Club was founded in 1923 and is dedicated to fostering the observance of school traditions, supporting all sporting events and aiding in the development of proper school spirit.
+For more information, click here.

 Pete got his start in 1940 as an advertising icon for University Bookstore, and he continues in that role.
-He first appeared outside bookstore ads in 1944, when editors of the Debris yearbook put an adapted Pete on each page.
-For instance, in the home economics section, Pete had a bucket and mop; for civil engineering, he peered through a transit.
+He first appeared outside bookstore ads in 1944, when editors of the "Debris" yearbook put an adapted Pete on each page.
+For instance, in the home economics section, Pete had a bucket and mop.

-Pete has changed with the times, boasting more than five makeovers through his years rooting on the Boilermakers.
+Pete has changed with the times, boasting more than five makeovers while rooting on the Boilermakers.

 Purdue Pete stays very busy during the year attending many local, state and national level events.
-Click here for appearance requests.
+To request an appearance, click here.